Austin Gunsel: Career

 Gunsel joined the Federal Bureau of Investigation in 1939.
 He served as both J. Edgar Hoover's administrative assistant and as a special agent for the Bureau, and during his crime-fighting career, served in the New York City, Detroit and Chicago field offices.

 In 1952, Gunsel was hired by the NFL to head the league's investigative department, a move made in response to commissioner Bert Bell's fear of a scandal damaging the league's image.
 Gunsel became league treasurer in 1956, holding the post until his retirement ten years later.
-He served as acting president of the NFL after Bell's death in October 1959.
+He served as acting commissioner of the NFL after Bell's death in October 1959.

 Gunsel and San Francisco 49ers attorney Marshall Leahy were seen as the front-runners for commissioner.
 On January 20, 1960, Leahy received 7 votes to Gunsel's 5, which was short of the two-thirds needed to be elected commissioner.
 Gunsel was soon dropped from consideration and after an eight-day deadlock, the owners selected Los Angeles Rams general manager Pete Rozelle as a compromise candidate.
 Gunsel stayed on as NFL treasurer until his retirement on July 1, 1966.